vicanso/koa-http-stats/Readme.md

 - `status` status stats config, default: `{"v":[199,299,399,499,599],"desc":["10x","20x","30x","40x","50x","xxx"]}`

-- `sdc` statsD client

 #### onStats

-When a new request comming, the function will be trigger.
+When a request is done, the function will be trigger.

 ## License